 Sure, you can write your own Will.
 You can do it on line or use one of the services.
 You don't technically need an Estate Planning Lawyer.

 And always, writing your own Will (provided you follow the execution requirements) is better than nothing.
 If you don't follow the execution requirements, it is nothing.

 But, writing your own Will is a bit like fixing your own computer.
-A lot of bad stuff can happen and boomerang consequences result and you won't even know it.
+A lot of bad stuff can happen and boomerang consequences can result and you won't even know it.

 Writing your own Will can have unintended consequences.
 It can also make it harder and more expensive to probate the Will after your death.